-In this regard, the late, great Joe Polchinski noted in his memoirs that one goal he had for his now famous string theory text was to have zero errata.
+In this regard, as I mentioned in the preface to Vol. 2, the late, great Joe Polchinski noted in his memoirs that one goal he had for his now famous string theory text was to have zero errata.
 But, he ended up with over 400.
 So, he and I are in the same ballpark, if only in this respect. :- )

 To incorporate changes into your book, I suggest only doing one chapter at a time, right before you begin studying that particular chapter.
 This will make the job easier than putting all of the corrections in the entire book at once.
 RDK